 signoSign/Universal can also be used in a Docker container.
-Since the application currently has many dependencies on the underlying server (e.g. user management, TLS settings), signotec does not currently provide a “ready-made” Docker image.
+Since the application currently has many dependencies on the underlying server (e.g. user management, TLS settings, etc.), signotec does not currently provide a ’ready-made’ Docker image.
 However, you can create a Docker image yourself in just a few steps.
-The following sections explain howyou can install signoSign/Universal on a Docker image with a Tomcat.
+The following sections explain, by way of example, how you can install signoSign/Universal on a Docker image with a Tomcat.

 Resources required